-- 1. The requested variance arises from special circumstances which do not generally apply to land in the general vicinity or the same zone. - STAFF: The requested variance does not arise from special circumstances which do not generally apply to land in the general vicinity or the same zone, as the site is regular in shape and will be cleared of existing structures. - 2.
-The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or create an unnecessary hardship on the applicant.
+1. The requested variance arises from special circumstances which do not generally apply to land in the general vicinity or the same zone.

+STAFF: The requested variance does not arise from special circumstances which do not generally apply to land in the general vicinity or the same zone because the variance is needed for a design choice on the part of the developer and not due to unique characteristics of the lot.

-STAFF: The strict application of the provisions of the regulation would not deprive the applicant of the reasonable use of the land or create an unnecessary hardship on the applicant because the site could be redesigned to provide the required minimum infill setback.
+2. The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or create an unnecessary hardship on the applicant.